ashleychontos/pySYD/docs/quickstart.rst

 As a script
 ***********

+Open up a terminal window and enter the following command:

+.. code-block::

+    pysyd run --star 1435467 -dv --ux 5000 --mc 200

+Ok, let's dissect the statement and commands.

+If you used `pip` for installation, the binary (or executable) for ``pySYD`` should be available.
+The entry point for ``pySYD`` is accessed through :mod:`pysyd.cli.main`, which is the script where all the command-line options are made available.

-Regardless of how you use the software, the most common way you will likely use `pySYD` is in run mode -- which is the mode that processes stars (consecutively, not in parallel).
+Regardless of how you use the software, the most common way you will likely use the software is in the run mode -- which processes stars in the order they were provided via :mod:`pysyd.pipeline.run`.
+Here, we are running a single star, KIC 1435467.
+You can also provide multiple targets, the stars which will be appended to a list and then processed consecutively.
+On the other hand, if no targets are provided, the program would default to reading in the star or 'todo' list ('info/todo.txt').
+Again, this is because the software is optimized for running an ensemble of stars.

 We can show the figures and verbose output using the ``-d`` and ``-v`` flags, for display and verbose, respectively.
 Please see our :ref:`complete list <usage/cli/glossary>` of command-line flags.
 There are many many options to make your experience as customizable as possible!

-Open up a terminal window and enter the following command:

-.. code-block::

-    pysyd run --star 1435467 -dv --ux 5000 --mc 200

-Ok, let's dissect this.
-If you indeed used `pip install`, the binary (or executable) for ``pySYD`` should be available.
-The entry point for ``pySYD`` is accessed through ``pysyd.cli.main``, which is the script where all command line information is available.

-The last option (``--mc``) runs the pipeline for 200 steps, which will allow us to bootstrap uncertainties to the derived parameters.
+The last option, ``--mc``, sets the number of iterations the pipeline will run for.
+Here, the pipeline will run for 200 steps, which allows us to bootstrap uncertainties on our derived properties.
 The ``--ux`` is an upper frequency limit for the first module that identifies the power eXcess due to solar-like oscillations.
 In this case, there are high frequency artefacts that we would like to ignore. *If you'd like to learn more about this or are having a similar issue, please see our notebook tutorial that walks